How to make quitting your addiction easier

 Sure, it is but that doesn’t make it a common practice because most people don’t follow this path.

-So when they quit, they feel a constant pull towards the behavior.
+However, this makes them feel a constant pull towards the behavior.
 It’s forbidden fruit, a desire that they’re trying to run away from.
-Take video games for example.
-If the person still believes that playing is the best way to spend their free time, regulating that behavior will be extremely hard.

-Simply, you don’t want to do it anymore.
+It’s about realizing you don’t want to be doing it anymore.